YrAuYong/Coursera-Getting-and-Cleaning-Data-Assignment/README.md

   - Merge Test & Train dataset in a single dataframe
   - Relevel subject factor in the merged dataframe so that the dataset can be arranged in a tidy sequence of subject number in ascending order
 6. extractMeasurements() function returns mean and standard deviation features row numbers
-7. setActivityLabels() function uses descriptive activity names to name the activities in the data set
+7. setActivityLabels() function uses descriptive activity names in activity_labels.txt to name the activities in the data set
 8. renameVariableNames() function appropriately labels the data set with descriptive variable names.
 The variable naming convention is in accordance to "Data Science - Getting & Cleaning Data" course guidelines in week 4 lecture, where:
   - all lower case when possible (For feature names that is a combination of several words, I have decided that camel case is more readable)
   - descriptive